 The target group of career monitoring comprises all persons who have graduated with either a second cycle university degree or a so-called concluding first cycle university degree five years earlier.
 The target group is generally referred to as masters.

-The career monitoring group of Aarresaari coordinates the implementation of career monitoring queries on a national level.
+The career monitoring group of Aarresaari coordinates the implementation of career monitoring surveys on a national level.
 The universities jointly decide on the questionnaire content, the time of data collection and the method of implementation.
 This ensures that the materials collected by different universities are intercomparable and that they can be compiled on a national level.
 However, each university is ultimately responsible for its own query and for submitting it to their own alumni.

-The query is implemented in cooperation with the statistics research service of the University of Tampere, TUPA, whose tasks include the coordination of data collection and the storage of printed forms, as well as with CSC, whose ARVO query tool is used in the implementation of the electronic form.
+The survey is implemented in cooperation with the statistics research service of the University of Tampere, TUPA, whose tasks include the coordination of data collection and the storage of printed forms, as well as with CSC, whose ARVO query tool is used in the implementation of the electronic form.

 What is asked from graduates?

 Graduates are asked about their satisfaction with their degree, about their overall career and their current situation.
-In addition, the query aims to examine the quality of graduates’ employment, the competence required in their work and the development of their competence during university studies.
-The query contains questions related to the funding model of higher education institutions.
+In addition, the survey aims to examine the quality of graduates’ employment, the competence required in their work and the development of their competence during university studies.
+The survey contains questions related to the funding model of higher education institutions.
 The aim of these questions is to examine the realisation of high-quality employment (for which the degree is of relevance).
 Read more on the funding model below.